phpbb/quickinstall/README.md

 4. Point your browser to the QuickInstall folder (e.g., `https://localhost/quickinstall`).
 You should be taken directly to the "Install QuickInstall" page.
 Most default settings should be enough to get you going, but you must add your database connection settings.
 Click "Save" once you have configured all the settings to your liking and you are good to go.
 If you don't set a profile name, the name "default" will be used.

-> In `sources/phpBB3_alt/` you can store additional versions of phpBB, or boards with alternate styles or language packs.
-You can name these alternate phpBB folders whatever you want, e.g.:  `sources/phpBB3_alt/phpBB-3.0.12`, `sources/phpBB3_alt/phpBB-sv`, etc. They will then be available as alternative phpBB3 boards you can choose to install or create install Profiles for.
+> You can store additional versions of phpBB and boards with alternate styles or language packs in `sources/phpBB3_alt/` .
+You can name these alternate phpBB folders whatever you want, e.g.:  `sources/phpBB3_alt/phpBB-3.0.12`, `sources/phpBB3_alt/phpBB-sv`, etc. They will then be available as alternative phpBB3 boards you can choose to install or save as Profiles.

-> If you want additional files/folders to be copied to your boards when they are created (i.e., extensions), you can put them in the `sources/extra/` folder.
+> If you want additional files/folders, such as extensions, to be copied to your boards when they are created, you can put them in the `sources/extra/` folder.
 By using the same folder structure in `sources/extra/` as phpBB, the files/folders should be mapped to the correct locations in your boards.

 ## 🛠 Upgrading
 1. Get the latest version of [QuickInstall](https://www.phpbb.com/customise/db/official_tool/phpbb3_quickinstall/) and extract it.

 2. Copy everything into your existing QuickInstall folder **except for the `boards/`, `sources/` and `settings/` folders**.

-> *If you are upgrading from a very old version of QuickInstall (1.1.8 or less) you MUST review and re-save your old Profile settings.*
+> If you are upgrading from a very old version of QuickInstall (1.1.8 or less) you MUST review and re-save your old Profile settings.

 ## 💻 Requirements